hyperreality/hyperreality.github.com/_posts/2017-10-10-codeword-analysis.markdown

 permalink: /codeword-analysis
 ---

-What are the most challenging codeword clues?
-Why does Kenya appear to be a nation of codeword addicts?
-How many people are even interested in codewords anyway?
+* What are the most challenging codeword clues?
+* Why does Kenya appear to be full of codeword addicts?
+* How many people are even interested in codewords anyway?

-The [Codeword Solver](http://codewordsolver.com) has now been running for over three years, during which time it has gathered plenty of data about codewords and the people who like to solve them.
+[codewordsolver.com](http://codewordsolver.com) has now been running for over three years, during which time it has gathered plenty of data about codewords and the people who like to solve them.
 Recently I open sourced [the code](https://github.com/hyperreality/codeword-solver) and wanted to see what insights could be gleaned from digging through the logs.
 In the interests of more technically-inclined readers, I will be footnoting the commands I used throughout the article [1].

 ![Codeword solver](/assets/codeword/solver.png)

 The logs showed about 60,000 unique searches per month [2], from an overall total of 75,000 unique IP addresses [3].
 That's a lot of searches per user on average, which could signify either a small loyal userbase of codeword solvers, or an artificially inflated total due to crawlers and hacking scanners.
-Since I couldn't identify many obviously automated queries, I prefer the idea of a loyal userbase.
+Since I couldn't identify that many automated queries, I favour the idea of a loyal userbase.

 Which nations like solving codewords the most?
 Plotting the visitors on the world map shows a very uneven distribution [4]: